Notice how well you sleep in hotels with crazy blackout curtains? There’s a reason for that.

 Scientists at Tulane University studied melatonin production and found that sleeping in rooms with even dim lights caused melatonin levels to drop, affecting not only the ability to fall asleep but also to stay asleep.
 “In total darkness,” they note, “even if you can’t sleep, your melatonin levels will increase normally.”

 If you’re having trouble sleeping, darkness can really help!
 Do we have you convinced yet?

 Bring Complete Darkness to Your Bedroom

 Blackout shades block tons of light, but they’ll always have small light gaps that allow the shades to raise and lower without scraping your window.
 This is fine for most people, but if you’re a night shift worker who sleeps in the day – that little bit of light can stand between you and the sleep you need.

 One way to beat this problem is to layer drapes on top of shades, but this can be pricey and bulky on your window.
 Plus you’re still not guaranteed to block all light.
-We have a more cost effective solution that’ll block 100% of light and give you the hotel-quality sleep you’re looking for.
+We have a more cost-effective solution that’ll block light coming in from the sides of shades and give you the hotel-quality sleep you’re looking for.